- How does COVID-19 (Coronavirus) affect my residential tenancy?

 - When is rent due, and how can I pay?

 Rent is due on or before the 1st of every month.
 If the 1st falls on a weekend or holiday, your rent should be submitted to our office on the last preceding business day.
-Equitex accepts cash, cheques and money orders for rent payment.
+Equitex accepts cheques, money orders, and pre-authorized debit for rent payment.
 We do not accept debit, credit or online banking transactions.
-We do not have automatic withdrawal available.
 If you have further questions about your rent, please contact our office.

 - What is included in my rent?